bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 (representing things like plots, ranges, axes, glyphs, etc.) are created in Python, and then converted to a JSON format that is consumed by the client library, BokehJS.
-(See :ref:`userguide_concepts` for a more detailed disussion.)
+(See :ref:`userguide_concepts` for a more detailed discussion.)
 By itself, this flexible and decoupled design offers advantages, for instance it is easy to have other languages (R, Scala, Lua, ...) drive the exact same Bokeh plots and visualizations in the browser.